 A new recording of the little match girl passion will be released in October 2022.
 This studio recording features soprano Molly Netter, mezzo Kate Maroney, tenor Gene Stenger, bass-baritone Dashon Burton, percussionist Ian Rosenbaum and Jeffrey Douma, conducter.
 Produced and supervised by the composer, it will be available in both vinyl and digital formats and will be accompanied with the publication of a new score with essays and notes by Lang and musicians who have performed the piece.

 Lang is co-founder and co-artistic director of New York’s legendary music collective Bang on a Can.
 His work has been recorded on the Sony Classical, Harmonia Mundi, Teldec, BMG, Point, Chandos, Argo/Decca, and Cantaloupe labels, among others.

-His music is published by Red Poppy Music (ASCAP) and is distributed worldwide by G. Schirmer, Inc.
+His music is published by Red Poppy Music and G. Ricordi & Co., New York (ASCAP) and is is distributed worldwide by the Universal Music Publishing Group.